aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axisbins/_index.md

 ```

-Gets or sets the width of axis bin
+the width of axis bin

 **Returns:**
 double